Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#314](https://github.com/Icinga/icinga-powershell-framework/pull/314) Adds support to configure on which address TCP sockets are created on, defaults to `loopback` interface
 * [#316](https://github.com/Icinga/icinga-powershell-framework/pull/316) The reconfigure menu was previously present inside the Icinga Agent sub-menu and is now moved to the main installation menu for the Management Console
 * [#318](https://github.com/Icinga/icinga-powershell-framework/pull/318) We always enforce the Icinga Framework Code caching now and ship a plain file to build the cache on first loading
+* [#322](https://github.com/Icinga/icinga-powershell-framework/pull/322) Remove legacy import feature from Framework and replace it with a dummy function, as no longer required by Icinga for Windows

 ## 1.5.2 (2021-07-09)